atinm/clover-online-orders/readme.txt

 == Upgrade Notice ==

 = 1.3.3 =
-Integration with Coupons App by Zaytech.
+Integration with Perfect Coupons App by Zaytech.
 It's now possible to create and print coupons on your Clover POS device and then allow customers to redeem the the coupon online